-We theorize that actors employ their discursive strategies through the systematic production of texts (van Dijk, 2006; Vaara & Tienari, 2008).
-The objective is to influence the settlement of a misconduct in their favour and attain a discursive position that limits the reputational and other penalties that might result from being judged responsible for the misconduct (Coombs & Holladay, 2006).
+We theorize that actors employ their discursive strategies through the systematic production of texts (Dijk, 2016; Vaara & Tienari, 2008).
+The objective is to influence the settlement of a misconduct in their favor and attain a discursive position that limits the reputational and other penalties that might result from being judged responsible for the misconduct (Coombs & Halladay, 2006).
 A discursive strategy consists of a set of texts that actors produce to attain certain subject positions for themselves or others.
 Below, we theorize scapegoating and whistleblowing as two key discursive strategies that an accused organization and its members can use to shift blame.

-Scapegoating as an organizational discursive strategy
+Scapegoating as an Organizational Discursive Strategy

 Scapegoating is one of the key discursive strategies used by organizations to shift blame following a crisis (Coombs, 2007a).
-The term 'scapegoat' was commonly popularized by French social theorist René Girard (Girard, 1982), who initially derived the term from the work of Burke (1940).
+The term "scapegoat" was commonly popularized by French social theorist René Girard (Girard, 1982), who initially derived the term from the work of Burke (1940).
 The scapegoat mechanism refers to a process of collectively blaming an individual actor (Girard, 1982) which is inherently discursive in that it relies on the production of texts that support the blame-shifting effort (Boeker, 1992).
 Gamson and Scotch (1964) were the first in organization studies to use the term to explain why baseball team managers get blamed for their teams' poor athletic performance when they have very little responsibility.
-Scapegoating is employed by groups or organizations which shift responsibility to an expendable member or members to save them from condemnation and to shift blame (Hargie, Stapleton, & Tourish, 2010) and in order to face up to the 'demands of opposition groups' (Bonazzi, 1983, p.
-4).
+Scapegoating is employed by groups or organizations which shift responsibility to an expendable member or members to save them from condemnation and to shift blame (Hargie et al., 2010) and in order to face up to the "demands of opposition groups" (Bonazzi, 1983: 4).
 When baseball team managers are scapegoated, the fans end up being appeased and can regain hope of future success (Gamson & Scotch, 1964).
-A wide range of work also shows that top executives and CEOs can be targeted by scapegoating (Hargie et al., 2010; Wiesenfeld et al., 2008).
-Actors who can easily be discursively associated with negative events, such as misconduct, are good scapegoats for organizations; as CEOs oversee the whole organization, their responsibility can easily be discursively established (Gangloff, Connelly, & Shook, 2016).
+A wide range of work also shows that top executives and CEOs can be targeted by scapegoating (Wiesenfeld et al., 2008; Hargie et al., 2010).
+Actors who can easily be discursively associated with negative events, such as misconduct, are good scapegoats for organizations; as CEOs oversee the whole organization, their responsibility can easily be discursively established (Gangloff et al., 2016).

 Organizations that use scapegoating in the discourses they produce put their integrity at risk and distance themselves from blame by identifying one member as being responsible for the situation - the scapegoat (Hargie et al., 2010).
-Building on the work of René Girard (1982), Grint (2010, p.
-97) notes that scapegoating is 'not an unfortunate consequence of individual deviance or lack of control'.
-Instead, it is instrumental (Ashforth & Lee, 1990; Bonazzi, 1983) in the sense that it is a rational discursive strategy employed by groups when the group is at risk of being held responsible.
-Gamson and Scotch (1964) explain that scapegoating is a 'convenient, anxiety-reducing act'.
+Building on the work of René Girard (1982), Grint (2010: 97) notes that scapegoating is "not an unfortunate consequence of individual deviance or lack of control."
+Instead, it is instrumental (Bonazzi, 1983; Ashforth & Lee, 1990) in the sense that it is a rational discursive strategy employed by groups when the group is at risk of being held responsible.
+Gamson and Scotch (1964) explain that scapegoating is a

+"convenient, anxiety-reducing act".
 These scapegoating efforts rely on the creation of discourses that attribute the blame to identified scapegoats and provide supporting arguments.